connexcs/docs/my-account.md

 In My Account, users can update and manage information in their account, add personal information like name, mobile number, users, groups etc.

-To open My Account, just click on the Setup from the left pane and then click on My Account, shown highlighted in the image below.

-There are basically eight functions, highlighted in blue in the figure below:

 ![alt text][my-account]

-These functions include:

-1. Configuration
-2. Users
-3. API
-4. Domains
-5. Payments
-6. Usage
-7. Packages
-8. Settings

-Let's discuss each one of the above in more detail.

-## Configuration

-To add/edit the configuration of an account, click on the Config icon, present on top bar.

-This function basically involves two types of information:

 1. Company's Information
 2. General Information